Magidor-Malitz Reflection: Acknowledgements

 \section{Acknowledgements}

 I would like to thank my advisor, Menachem Magidor, for helping me formulate the questions on which this paper is based, as well as suggesting directions for solving them.
 I would like to thank Shimon Garti for reading a previous version of the paper and suggesting many improvements for the presentation of the ideas of the paper.
+I would like to thank Monroe Eskew for pointing out an error in the early version of the paper.

 Lastly, I would like to thank the anonymous referee who helped to make this paper more correct and readable.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}